FAQ - find all the answers here

-You will be charged a material fee.
-The fee covers licenses for academic literature databases, subscriptions, copies, student ID card, etc. See how you pay the fee here
+As a student at Business Academy Aarhus, you have to pay a materials’ fee.
+The fee covers licenses for academic literature databases, subscriptions, copies, student ID card, etc.

 You must bring the receipt for payment with you when you pick up your student ID card.
 You can print the receipt or have it available on your phone, tablet or computer.

-Orientation day is a perfect opportunity for all new international students at Business Academy Aarhus to meet and make new friends across the different programmes.
-Please save Thursday 22 August from 12-18 and Friday 23 August 9- late for this.
+Orientation days are a perfect opportunity for all new international students at Business Academy Aarhus to meet and make new friends across the different programmes.
+Please save Thursday 22 August from 12-18.

 When you arrive in Denmark, you need to apply for residency permit and CPR (Personal Identification Number).

 To get your student card you must have paid the materials fee.